arnav1776/Hogwarts/README.md

 ---

-## See your score & To play a new quiz click on "Play Again Button" & To retrun to Hogwarts Page click "Go Home Button" :
+## See your score & To play a new quiz click on "Play Again Button" & To return to Hogwarts Page click "Go Home Button" :

 ![Result](./ReadmeImages/end.png?raw=true "Result")